Ashwin Sundar

 December 2022

-Lecture notes: There is no such thing as the best programming language, just like there is no such thing as the best car.
+There is no such thing as the best programming language, just like there is no such thing as the best car.
 Programming languages, like anything else, are designed to optimize some aspects at the expense of others.
 To extend the analogy, mechanics might focus on certain types of cars, just like programmers might prefer some cars over others.
 A good mechanic might have a specialty he prefers, but he generally understands how “cars” (not certain makes/models) work.
 He won’t refuse to work on a car because the upholstery is blue (kind of similar to how programmers bicker about syntax, an unessential detail).
 A good mechanical engineer knows how cars work, how to get the most out of them, and how to design better ones.
 Similar analogy to a programming language reseasrcher.

 April 2023

-- Programming languages are far more than tools.
+After some delay I’ve completed Part A. My main takeaway is is that programming languages are far more than tools.
 They are applications of computer science theory.
 They are conduits of ideas from applied mathematics.
 There is far more to them than meets the eye.
 A very human element exists to designing a good programming language - it’s an exercise that blends engineering and art.

 Starting Part B of the course, the first lesson includes the following statement that I found enlightening: